 There has also been improvement in other areas.
 For so long the girls were not able to do simple things like sit up by themselves or even smile, but even the smallest improvements are amazing to Gwen and her husband.
 Seeing their children learn and grow is beautiful, no matter how long it takes.

 Along with the day-to-day difficulties comes a feeling that everything is worth it to Gwen.
 She has “no regrets,” and feels “a lot more joys that I thought were possible.
 I think the joys have come in little packages, like things that didn’t expect.”

 There were many things Gwen wished she would have known when she found out she had daughters with Asparagine Synthetase Deficiency.

-Gwen loves it when people that don’t even know Claire and Lola just come up to them and talk to them and get to know them.
+Gwen loves it when people who don’t even know Claire and Lola, just come up to them and talk to them and get to know them.
 The girls are well known in their city.

 “My whole takeaway for sharing the girls’ lives is for other people to not be afraid to reach out to special needs kids in their communities.
 Those families need that.
 It feels good when people embrace our kids who are different….We don’t pay attention to any of the negative.
 We focus on the love, because there’s so much of that.”

 To parents who are expecting or have children with ASNS, Gwen says, “This life is special and perfect and wonderful exactly the way that it is.
 It’s making you a better person.
 It’s making you stronger.
 It’s uniting your family.
 It’s helping your kid to know how much they’re loved and how important they are to you.”